JohnLCaron/rlauxe/README.md

 # SHANGRLA framework

 SHANGRLA is a framework for running [Risk Limiting Audits](https://en.wikipedia.org/wiki/Risk-limiting_audit) (RLA) for elections.
-It uses _statistical risk testing function_ that allows an audit to statistically prove that an election outcome is correct (or not) to within a _risk level α_.
-For example, a risk limit of 5% means that the election is correct with 95% probability.
+It uses a _statistical risk testing function_ that allows an audit to statistically prove that an election outcome is correct (or not) to within a _risk level α_.
+For example, a risk limit of 5% means that the election outcome (i.e. the winner(s)) is correct with 95% probability.

 It uses an _assorter_ to assign a number to each ballot, and checks outcomes by testing _half-average assertions_, each of which claims that the mean of a finite list of numbers is greater than 1/2.